sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 P2P is beneficial because of the low cost of technology.
 The platform uses such technology in several ways.
 One example is when an internet interface could be used to onboard borrowers and lenders.
 The algorithms could automate the assignment of credit scores, and algorithms could automate the selection and diversification of loan investments by the lenders.

-The P2P lending platforms prioritize the Small and Mid-size Enterprises (SMEs) and start-ups.
+The P2P lending platforms prioritize SMEs and start-ups.
 These businesses are traditionally served by banks, as well as consumers, to attract capital more quickly.

 The post-crisis environment of low-interest rates and very low or even negative yields on sovereign bonds has led investors to look for alternative investments with potentially higher yields.
 Loans facilitated by P2P lending platforms typically offer those higher returns, though they may come with higher risk.